SamSeed-Softwire/DevOps-Course-Starter/README.md

 When running locally using Docker, environment variables are read in from the same `.env` file by Docker at runtime.
 This file is not copied to the container.

 Environment variables include:
+- Cosmos DB authorisation parameters.
+    - COSMOS_USERNAME
+    - COSMOS_PASSWORD
+- Cosmos DB database details:
+    - COSMOS_HOST
+    - COSMOS_PORT
+    - COSMOS_TODO_APP_DATABASE (the name of the database you want to store your data in - this database will be created if it doesn't already exist)
 - Flask server configuration variables (some of these already have default values in `.env.template`).
     - FLASK_APP (defines the name of the Flask app)
     - FLASK_ENV (determines the Flask environment - if left blank, this defaults to 'production'.)